 The second path nears the sun, and Dan is hit in the head with an egg.
 The egg orbits the sun, which the Heart of the Mountain claims births reality.
 If the egg merely orbits birth without moving further from it or closer to it, it must be stationary in its life’s progression.
 Also, the bird looks exactly like the bird Anihilato presents to Dan.
 (As the Heart of the Mountain says, even things outside the Mountain are in the Mountain.)
 Anihilato’s eggs are not things which are utterly obliterated, they are things which are held in stasis.

 The Biggest Bird, the Heart of the Mountain, wraps its wings around Dan.
 Perhaps this movement is affectionate, but maybe the hug is to hold Dan back from the sun, lest he lose himself to devotion.

 Dan says reality is shaped like the high-dimensional torus, and describes that shape as a circle swept in a circle swept in a circle.
 A torus is like a donut.

 In the Paradiso, Dante Alighieri describes heaven as a series of concentric circles.
 The highest circle is beyond the material plane and is the abode of God.
 Here he understands predestination and comprehends the full glory of the divine trinity.

 Ezekiel describes wheels within wheels like gyroscopes which are the chariots of gods, encircled with eyes.

-There is a certain divinity in the torus, the donut.
+There is divinity in the donut.
 Even Stephan Hawking considered the possibility of a donut-universe.

-So, the idea of a high-dimensional torus representing the ultimate conception of divinity presses a surprising number of buttons.
-It’s consistent with multiple conceptions of the religious ultimate including the hallucinogenic.
+So, the idea of a high-dimensional torus representing the ultimate conception of reality presses a surprising number of buttons.
+It’s consistent with multiple conceptions of the religious ultimate including the entheogenic.
 It relates to concepts in topology and mathematics.
 And it might just be the shape of reality.